BIDWELL MANSION ASSOCIATION

 General announcement

-Following the devastating fire at Bidwell Mansion, both the park and the Visitor Center remain closed.
+Following the devastating fire at Bidwell Mansion State Historic Park, both the park and the Visitor Center remain closed.
 Currently, we do not have a reopening date for the Visitor Center or the General's Store.

-During this closure, BMA will be collaborating with local historical organizations, such as the Stansbury House, Chico History Museum, and Chico Heritage Association, to host events and maintain community engagement.
+During this closure, BMA is excited to be collaborating with local historical organizations, such as the Stansbury House, Chico History Museum, and Chico Heritage Association, to host events and maintain community engagement.

 Please be sure to check back often—we will be posting updates as they come in.
 Or go to our BMA Facebook page for more fun and interesting posts.
 And don't forget to visit the Bidwell Mansion SHP Facebook page for some of their exciting posts about the Mansion.